Characteristics of Dogs with Kidney Failure

 - Monitor your pet’s weight.
 If undesirable weight loss occurs, please contact your veterinarian immediately so you can make an adjustment in the feeding/diet plan.

-As you can see, cooking food for dogs with kidney failure isn’t really difficult, and can be a rewarding experience for both you and your dog!
+As you can see, cooking food for dogs with kidney failure isn’t really difficult, and can be a rewarding experience for you and your dog!

 Please consult with your veterinarian when cooking at home for your dog.